-Welcome to MIS320- Business Data Analytics and Visualization Fall 2021 class!
+Welcome to MIS320- Business Data Analytics and Visualization Spring 2025 class!

 I am really glad you are here.
-We have exciting fifteen weeks together to learn and do quite a bit (starting officially on August 23rd).
+We have an exciting sixteen weeks together to learn and do quite a bit (starting officially on Jan 21, 2025).
 This course is designed to give you experience using a broad array of Data Analytics and Business Intelligence tools.
 Analysis of data is becoming a vital component of business decision-making.
 In this course, students will learn to identify, evaluate, and capture data analytic opportunities that create business value.
 The course provides an overview of data analytics concepts, principles, procedures, techniques, technologies, and applications for business data gathering, storing, processing, manipulating, and interpreting.
 It takes a lot of time and effort to understand the fundamentals of data analytical tools and techniques.
 You need plenty of curiosity, a strong desire to learn, and the ability to learn on your own.

-This class makes extensive use of lab resources to help students work on hands-on activities.
-This class will only introduce each tool and show you the basic functionality.
+This class extensively uses lab resources to help students work on hands-on activities.
+This class will only introduce each tool and show you its basic functionality.
 There is a lot more to learn about each tool/application introduced in this course.
 Please feel free to take time to become more familiar with each tool/application.
-In order to see how the course unfolds in detail, see our Tentative Course Calendar.
+To see how the course unfolds in detail, see our Tentative Course Calendar.